cyberhexe/packet-storm/documenting/report-template.md

 # Objective

-The objective of this assessment is to perform a penetration test towards X network.
+The objective of this assessment is to perform a penetration test towards the X network.

 The operator is tasked with following methodical approach in obtaining access to the objective goals.
 This test should simulate an actual penetration test and how you would start from beginning to end, including the overall report.